Risk budget portfolios with convex Non-negative Matrix Factorization: Introduction

-\begin{itemize} \item Our method is successful at finding robust lowly correlated portfolio out-of-sample across our test sets and it outperforms classical allocation methods in terms of risk-adjusted returns and naive strategies in some specific cases, an important incentive for portfolio managers to integrate machine learning into their portfolio allocation methodologies universe. \item Linear and non-linear NMF have very similar performance in terms of reconstruction error and factor interpretation \item Non-linear factors of asset returns share the stylized facts of financial returns such as conditional heteroscedasticity which allows us to accurately predict the probability of extreme losses at a portfolio level \end{itemize}
+Our proposed portfolio allocation is evaluated in two universes.
+The first global portfolio consists of bonds, stock indices, commodities, Forex pairs, and cryptocurrencies, which have been gaining strong interest from traditional investors in the last two years \citep{doi:10.1080/14697688.2021.1880023}, The second universe is the same as in \citet{Raffinot:2017} and consists of bonds at various tenors, stock, and commodity indices on a 30-year long time frame.
+We backtest our portfolio using a dynamic volatility target strategy, a traditional approach for risk parity portfolios.
+Our Python implementation and results are available on \href{https://github.com/QuantLet/EmbeddingPortfolio}{quantlet.de} ( \href{https://github.com/QuantLet/EmbeddingPortfolio/}{EmbeddingPortfolio}) for reproducible and transparent research.

-The structure of the paper is as follows: first the model and portfolio allocation methodology are described.
-In a second part, we present its application with the main findings, finally we study the dynamics of the ReLU activations and the hedging strategy.
+Our findings show that on the two universes, our method is successful at finding robust lowly correlated sources of risk out-of-sample across our test sets and enhancing the diversification between and within them.
+It outperforms HRP method in terms of risk-adjusted returns and naive strategies in some specific cases, an important incentive for portfolio managers to integrate machine learning into their portfolio allocation methodologies universe.
+The structure of the paper is as follows: first, the model and portfolio allocation methodology are described.
+In the second part, we present the evaluation design, then we present the main empirical findings.
+Finally, we perform some robustness test using Monte Carlo simulation, comparable to the one performed in \citet{Prado:2016}.